2026 Vendor Ranking · Insurance Technology

 | 10 | XB Software | 64 | Cost-efficient web tooling, insurance CRM and claims apps | 2008 | G2 seller listing, 17 reviews |

-07Delivery Models Compared: Staff Aug, Dedicated Team, Project
+07Delivery Models Compared: Staff Augmentation, Dedicated Team, Project

 | Model | When It Fits | Published Uvik Software Terms | Watch-Out |